-The GDA has been campaigning for anti-discrimination legislation to be enacted in Guernsey since the GDA was founded.
+The GDA has been campaigning for anti-discrimination legislation to be enacted in Guernsey since the GDA was founded in 2007.
 The proposed anti-discrimination ordinance provides a phased approach to protection from discrimination for multiple grounds.
 It is one of the key projects of the Disability and Inclusion strategy.

 A milestone was reached on the 20th July 2022 with the Committee for Employment and Social Security publishing the Prevention of Discrimination Ordinance.
 This has protection from discrimination for the grounds of disability and carer status as well as the grounds of race religion and sexual orientation.
-To see the draft ordinance click on the button below.
+This has now been sent to the Greffe for inclusion on the agenda for the States meeting on the 28th September 2022.
+To see the draft Ordinance click on the button below.

 Anti-discrimination legislation promotes and protects people’s right to equality of status, opportunity and treatment and non-discrimination on the basis of various ‘grounds of protection’ specified in the legislation.